Cost of goods available for sale definition

 How to Calculate the Cost of Goods Available for Sale

 The calculation of the cost of goods available for sale is to add together the total of beginning sellable inventory, finished goods produced, and merchandise acquired.
+You then subtract out the cost of any obsolete or damaged goods.
 The formula is as follows:

-Beginning sellable inventory + Finished goods produced + Merchandise acquired = Cost of goods available for sale
+Beginning sellable inventory + Finished goods produced + Merchandise acquired - Cost of obsolete or damaged goods

 The cost of any freight needed to acquire merchandise (known as freight in) is typically considered a part of this cost.